libewd/dotp/README.md

 ## About The Project

-The purpose of DOTP is to provide a stable and well-tested OTP library for use with Deno.
+The purpose of **dotp** is to provide a stable and well-tested OTP library for use with Deno.
 The implementation aims to follow the relevant RFC documents to the letter, and to provide a developer friendly API for the features listed below.

 - Create cryptographically random and secure OTP secrets
 - Create hash and time based OTP tokens.